 Plants handle environmental perturbation with the help of complex and intricate regulatory networks interconnected through the RNA, protein, and metabolites.
 To fully understand how plants integrate internal and external signaling cues to mount responses, we study transcriptional regulation (DNA methylation, transcription factor complexes, protein-DNA interactions), post-transcriptional regulation (long regulatory RNAs, microRNA processing), and post-translational regulation (protein modification, protein stability, protein-protein interactions, metabolite sensing), and how all of these levels of control are coordinated to produce a specific phenotype.

-Associate Professor Meike Burow is co-founder and board member of DynaMo Center and heads the research group for Regulatory Networks and Interactomics.
+Professor Meike Burow is co-founder and board member of DynaMo Center and heads the research group for Regulatory Networks and Interactomics.

 Current Group members

 The projects listed below are only suggestions.
 You are welcome to contact Meike Burow and discuss the possibilities of designing another project.